ThinkR-open/gitlabr/CONTRIBUTING.md

 ### API version

-By default the test suite is run against API version 4.
-Since Gitlab instances also still serve API v3, you can switch to run the tests against API v3, by setting the environment variable `GITLABR_TEST_API_VERSION` to value `v3`.
-From gitlabr 1.0 on (expected in the second half of 2017), API v3 usage will be deprecated and the environment variable will be ignored.
+The test suite is intended for use with Gitlab API v4, compatibility with API v3 is no longer maintained.
+Still, you can switch to run the tests against API v3, by setting the environment variable `GITLABR_TEST_API_VERSION` to value `v3`.